-The Affordable College Textbook Act (S.1704/H.R.3538) will reduce the cost of textbooks at U.S. colleges and universities by expanding the use of open textbooks (and other open educational resources) that everyone can use, adapt and share freely.
+The Affordable College Textbook Act (S.1704/H.R.3538) seeks to reduce the cost of textbooks at U.S. colleges and universities by expanding the use of open textbooks (and other open educational resources) that everyone can use, adapt and share freely.

 Higher education is essential to the future of our workforce, economy and citizenry, yet many college students today are unable to access their required course materials due to rapidly rising costs.
 Textbook prices skyrocketed 82% between 2002 and 2012, and the average student budget for books and supplies has grown to $1,207 annually.
 Even cost-cutting measures like renting and used books are becoming too expensive, and major publishers are using digital technology to further restrict, rather than improve, access for students.
 The result is that textbook costs have become simply unaffordable for too many students, and in some cases a barrier to academic success.